FireDamagedConcrete_Picture1

 Examining fire-damaged concrete

-Our experienced team will do an extensive examination of the concrete to determine the amount of fire damaged caused and will advise you on the best solution to resolve your problem.
+Our experienced team will do an extensive examination of the concrete to determine the amount of fire damage caused and will advise you on the best solution to resolve your problem.

 A great indicator that shows the extent of the fire damage is a visual one.
 Once concrete has been exposed to fire it changes colour.